 In 2007, colombian president Alvaro Uribe called for an expansion of oil palm cultivation in Tumaco and other parts of Nariño along the Pacific coast.
 Addressing Fedepalma’s national congress, he declared: “I strongly request [the secretary of agriculture] to lock up the business community of Tumaco together with our Afro-descendent compatriots and not let them leave the room, keep them there until they come to an agreement.”
 In addition to expanding oil palm cultivation in Tumaco, Uribe called for it to be introduced in the region of El Charco in northern Nariño and Guapi in southern Cauca.

-Part of the Colombian government’s rationale is to promote oil palm as a replacement for coca, an effort it has carried out the help of USAID.
+Part of the Colombian government’s rationale is to promote oil palm as a replacement for coca—the plant that provides the raw ingredient in cocaine—a plan it has implemented with the help of USAID.
 In fact, 20% of the USAID crop-substitution budget for Colombia is spent on oil palm projects.
 But in the small village of San José de Tapaje, several hours up the Tapaje River from El Charco, north of Tumaco, there is little public support for the government’s plan to introduce oil palm to the region.
 Clearings in the rainforest surrounding San José are filled with coca plants, which are currently the only cash crop in the area.

 Although the region has been repeatedly targeted by Plan Colombia’s aerial fumigations, local peasants say they will keep replanting coca until the government provides them with a viable economic alternative.
 “There are too many problems associated with African palm,” said one peasant who asked to remain anonymous.
 “There are environmental problems and violence, and people are still poor.”